minishift/minishift/docs/minishift_service.md

 ```
       --format="http://{{.IP}}:{{.Port}}": Format to output service URL in
+      --https[=false]: Open the service URL with https instead of http
   -n, --namespace="default": The service namespace
       --url[=false]: Display the kubernetes service URL in the CLI instead of opening it in the default browser
 ```